INSIGHT-Making France work again

 Louis Gallois, the industrialist charged by President Francois Hollande to address France's waning competitiveness, even warned in a November report: "French industry has hit a critical threshold below which it risks breaking apart."

-The euro zone's debt crisis too has shone a harsh spotlight on France.
+The euro zone crisis has shone a harsh spotlight on France.
 The International Monetary Fund believes France could get left behind as Italy and Spain are pushed by the crisis into profound economic reform.
 Ratings agencies Moody's and Standard and Poor's have stripped French debt of its AAA rating.

 Diagnosing France's ills has created a whole new literary genre - the work of the self-appointed "declinologues" whose tomes compete on bookshelves to explain and fix the problem.